elbandito/bosh-concourse/README.md

 ### Reaching the web UI

 This really depends on your infrastructure.
-If you're deploying to AWS you may want to configure the web VM type to register with an ELB, mapping port 80 to 8080, 443 to 4443 (if you've configured TLS), and 2222 to 2222.
+If you're deploying to AWS you may want to configure the web VM type to register with an ELB, mapping port `80` to `8080`, `443` to `4443` (if you've configured TLS), and `2222` to `2222`.

-Otherwise you may want to configure static_ips for the web instance group and just reach the web UI directly.
+Otherwise you may want to configure `static_ips` for the `web` instance group and just reach the web UI directly.

 ### Upgrading & maintaining Concourse

 With BOSH, the deployment manifest is the source of truth.
 This is very similar to Concourse's own philosophy, where all pipeline configuration is defined in a single declarative document.

-So, to add more workers or web nodes, just change the instances value for the instance group and re-run bosh deploy.
+So, to add more workers or web nodes, just change the `instances` value for the instance group and re-run `bosh deploy`.

-To upgrade, just upload the new releases and re-run bosh deploy.
+To upgrade, just upload the new releases and re-run `bosh deploy`.

 ### Supporting external workers

-If you need workers that run outside of your BOSH managed deployment (e.g. for testing with iOS or in some special network), you'll need to make some tweaks to the default configuration of the tsa job.
+If you need workers that run outside of your BOSH managed deployment (e.g. for testing with iOS or in some special network), you'll need to make some tweaks to the default configuration of the `tsa` job.

 The TSA is the entryway for workers to join the cluster.
 For every new worker key pair, the TSA will be told to authorize its public key, and the workers must also know the TSA's public key ahead of time, so they know who they're connecting to.